beliaev-maksim/automatic-installer/README.md

 npm run dist
 ~~~

+# Distribution
+For distribution [Electron Release Server (ERS)](https://github.com/ArekSredzki/electron-release-server) is used.
+My fork of the server you can find in the same project in Azure [Electron Release Server Fork](https://dev.azure.com/EMEA-FES-E/AnsysSoftwareManagement/_git/Electron_Release_Server).

+To handle releases [PostgreSQL](https://www.postgresql.org/) database is used.
+See ERS docs how to configure it.

+In the app autoupdate is inbuilt for the purpose of distribution of patches and new versions to the existing users.
+On
+start of the app it will connect to OTTBLD01:1337 machine and verify if new version of downloader exists.

 To run the server install PM2 package
 ~~~
 npm install pm2 -g
 ~~~
-Then to run the server in production mode use following CMD snippet on server startup:
+Then to run the release server in production mode use following CMD snippet on server startup:
 ~~~
 set PORT=1337
 cd  C:\GIT\electron_server